isomerpages/moe-bedokviewsec/_student-development/CCE/Values in Action.md

 As for the stages of planning and implementation of the VIA projects, Bedok Viewans adopt the RRR process:

-(i)	**Ready**: Project Planning & Preparation where students identify their learning goals and needs of the community <br>
+(i)	**Ready**: Project Planning &amp; Preparation where students identify their learning goals and needs of the community <br>
 (ii)	**Render**: Project Implementation where students undergo conscious learning and execute their projects and <br>
 (iii)	**Reflect**: Post-Project Reflection where students will think about how they can improve and reinforce their learning.

 The VIA programme supports students’ development as socially responsible students who contribute meaningfully to the community, through the learning and application of knowledge, skills and values.
 With values-driven co-curricular programmes in place, Bedok Viewans participate actively in meaningful VIA projects organised by the school or initiated by the class/ CCA/ individuals.
 The scope of projects for the programme is wide and varied, ranging from VIA projects carried out within the school **(Care for the School- Secondary Ones)** to those conserving the environment **(Care for the Environment- Secondary Twos)**, serving the community **(Care for the Community- Upper Secondary)** as well as the nation **(Care for the Nation- Upper Secondary)**.

-As an integral part of Character & Citizenship Education, VIA involves school leaders, staff and students working together in synergy to realise the school’s mission to 'Nurture Students, Transform Lives and Serve the Nation'.
+As an integral part of Character &amp; Citizenship Education, VIA involves school leaders, staff and students working together in synergy to realise the school’s mission to 'Nurture Students, Transform Lives and Serve the Nation'.
 In conclusion, this framework illuminates the path for Bedok Viewans to learn the value of giving back to society, while acquiring the values and the 21st century competencies: a confident person, self-directed learner, concerned citizen and active contributor.

 ![Please refer to these supporting photographs to understand more about VIA@BV.](/images/please%20refer.png) Please refer to these supporting photographs to understand more about VIA@BV.